dhaas-cyber/System-Hardening/README.md

 **Methodology**

-This project followed a layered system-hardening approach implemented in a virtualized Linux environment.
-Security controls were applied incrementally across network and host layers to reduce the attack surface and enforce least privilege.
+This project followed a layered system-hardening and security monitoring approach implemented in a virtualized Linux environment.
+Security controls were deployed across network and host layers to reduce the attack surface, enforce least privilege, and improve system visibility for security analysis.

-1. Network Security Enforcement: A virtual network topology was designed and simulated using GNS3 to replicate an enterprise environment, including an edge firewall, internal segmentation, and web server.
-Firewall rules were configured using OPNsense to restrict inbound traffic, allowing only required services while blocking unauthorized access attempts and were tested to confirm enforcement of access restrictions.
+1. Network Security Enforcement & Traffic Control: A virtual enterprise network topology was designed and simulated using GNS3, including an edge firewall, internal network segmentation, and a web server.
+OPNsense Firewall rules were implemented to restrict inbound and lateral traffic to only required services.
+Rule effectiveness was validated through controlled access testing to confirm enforcement and identify unauthorized access attempts within the environment.
-2. System Automation & Hardening: Developed Bash-based automation scripts to collect and log active system processes, enabling consistent visibility into system activity.
-This supported validation of running services and aided in identifying unauthorized or unexpected processes.
-File permissions and execution controls were applied to enforce secure script usage within the Linux environment.
+2. System Hardening and Visibility: Bash-based automation scripts were developed to collect and log active system processes, improving host-level visibility into running services.
+This supported ongoing monitoring of system behavior and helped identify unexpected or unauthorized processes.
+File permissions and execution controls were enforced to align with least privilege principles and secure script execution.
-3. Vulnerability Assessment & Validation: Performed vulnerability scans using Greenbone Vulnerability Management to validate the effectiveness of implemented firewall and system hardening controls.
-Configured platform user roles and permissions to support controlled access.
+3. Vulnerability Assessment and Security Validation: Greenbone Vulnerability Management was used to perform vulnerability scans to assess system exposure and validate the effectiveness of implemented security controls.
+Scan results were analyzed to confirm mitigation of identified risks and to support continuous security posture improvement.
+User roles and access permissions within the platform were configured to enforce controlled access to security data.

 **Validation & Analysis**